TheAlgorithms/Algorithms-Explanation/en/Sorting Algorithms/Couting Sort.md

 #### Approach

 - Find out the maximum element (let's call it `max`) from the given array.
-- Initialize an array of length `max+1` with all elements 0 to store the count of the elements in the array.
+- Initialize an array of length `max+1` with all elements set to 0 to store the array's count.
 - Store the count of each element at their respective index in count array.
 - Store cumulative sum of the elements of the count array.
 It helps in placing the elements into the correct index of the sorted array.
 - Find the index of each element of the original array in the count array.
 This gives the cumulative count.